ZajRj/pos-agent/README.md

 > A small Node.js utility to handle ECS-POS printing requests from web apps using real printing hardware.

-This agent runs as a background service on Windows, exposing a local API that allows web applications (such as a generic Cloud POS) to send raw ESC/POS commands explicitly to a local thermal printer.
+This agent runs as a background service on Windows, exposing a local API that allows web applications to send raw ESC/POS commands explicitly to a local thermal printer.

 ## Features